Table of contents

 If you want smooth user interfaces, single-page applications are the way.
 A lot of applications like Facebook are now migrating to single-page architecture.

 Single page application is best when you have a targeted audience since search engine optimization capability is not supported in a single page application.
 If your audience is not clear, it might be a good idea to stick to a multi-page application.

-We hope you had a great experience reading this article and it proves to be of great help to any Web App Development Company.
+We hope you had a great experience reading this article and it proves to be of great help to any web developer.
 Thank You.!